peterpatata/peterpatata/README.md

-- 👋 Hi, I’m @peterpatata
+👋 Hi, I’m @peterpatata
-- 👀 I’m interested in Software Quality Assurance, Cloud technologies, and Design.
-I'm still new and learning so please be nice to me ;)
+I’m interested in Software Quality Assurance, Cloud technologies, and Design.
+I just graduated BS in Information Technology so I'm still new and learning, please be nice to me 🙏

-- 🌱 I’m currently learning python, java, C, C# and .NET
+🧐 I’m currently learning python, java, C, C# and .NET 💞️ I’m on the look out for entry-level jobs that align with my fields of interest if you have the time and know any job openings please don't hesitate to contact me ;)

-- 💞️ I’m looking for entry-level jobs that align with my fields of interest :)
+📫 Contacting me :
-- 📫 You can reach me by email jpk4th99@gmail.com
+You can reach me by email at jpk4th99@gmail.com

 <!---
 peterpatata/peterpatata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.